-Residents who withdraw for the fall semester after November 22, 2021, but remain students at the University for the spring 2022 semester must fulfill the terms of the University Housing License for the spring semester and remain in University housing.
+Residents who withdraw for the fall semester after November 20, 2023 but remain students at the University for the spring 2024 semester must fulfill the terms of this Agreement for the spring semester and remain in University housing.

-Fall 2021 residents who will not be enrolled as Binghamton University students for the spring semester or who are participating in a study abroad or exchange program or are called to military service may request permission to cancel their housing for spring 2022 semester.
-A Request for Housing Cancellation must be submitted and approved no later than November 12, 2021, at 4:30 p.m. to avoid a $200 late cancellation charge.
-Approved cancellations after November 12, 2021 will result in a $200 late cancellation charge.
-Study Abroad students who provide documentation that they enrolled in the program after the November 12 deadline will not be billed the late cancellation charge.
+Fall residents who will not be enrolled as Binghamton University students for the spring semester or who are participating in a study abroad or exchange program or are called to active military service may petition for release from d. their housing for spring semester.
+A petition for release from housing must be submitted and approved no later than November 20, 2023, at 4:30 p.m. to avoid a $200 late charge.
+Approved releases after this deadline will result in a $200 late charge.
+Study Abroad students who provide documentation that they enrolled in the program after the deadline will not be billed the late charge.

 - 1. The residence halls shall be constructed and maintained to conform with all applicable